MegalithicBTC/LND-With-Docker/README.md

 This repository accompanies the tutorial at the [Megalith Lightning Docs](https://docs.megalithic.me).

-Following this tutorial will help you run LND, Tor, and Bitcoin Core, all in Docker, and then additionally (if you want), helps you set up a Watchtower, a Clearnet IP, and various scripts you can constantly run to ensure your node is always online and reachable.
+Following this tutorial will help you run LND, Tor, Bitcoin Core, and LNDG, all in Docker, and then additionally (if you want), helps you set up a Watchtower, a Clearnet IP, and various scripts you can constantly run to ensure your node is always online and reachable.

 We have [hardware recommendations](https://docs.megalithic.me/set-up-a-lightning-node/choosing-hardware), as well as directions for setting up a [ZFS Pool](https://docs.megalithic.me/set-up-a-lightning-node/zfs-pool) with two hard drives.